 Passions

 Passions can be powerful.
 Jack Hickey wrote, “Throughout history men have killed and have been killed for no other reason but to satisfy their passions.
-To feed their sexual drive some have lied, cheated, stolen, and murdered; have given up family, friends, and jobs….A man who covets his friend’s wife will risk destruction of both families in order to satisfy his passion.”
+To feed their sexual drive some have lied, cheated, stolen, and murdered; have given up family, friends, and jobs….
+A man who covets his friend’s wife will risk destruction of both families in order to satisfy his passion.”
 He explained, “Most of the time, they never even stop to think of the consequences.
-If they do stop to think, the drive is often so strong that it doesn’t matter.”
-(Hickey, Jack.
-“Passion: How Much Will We Pay?,” Victory Notes, 1986.)
+If they do stop to think, the drive is often so strong that it doesn’t matter.”[10]

 As bad as you may consider your passions to be, they have a useful purpose.
-Don’t ask to be rid of your passions, rather learn to control your passions.
+Don’t ask to be rid of your passions, rather learn to control or handle your passions.
 Wise use of your passions can help you develop true love which comes through controlling and directing your passions, not by allowing them unrestrained expression.
 In the classic musical production Camelot, there is a line with good advice for us all.
 When the love triangle between King Arthur, Guenevere, and Lancelot began to deepen, King Arthur said, “We must not let our passions destroy our dreams.”

 Personal Boundaries